TouK/nussknacker/docs/MigrationGuide.md

 ### Other changes
 * [#3031](https://github.com/TouK/nussknacker/pull/3031) Attachments are now stored in database.
 As this feature was rarely used, automatic migration of attachments from disk to db is not provided.
 To stay consistent db table `process_attachments` had to be truncated.
-* [#2992](https://github.com/TouK/nussknacker/pull/2992) UpdateProcessCommand now uses UpdateProcessComment instead of String as parameter with comment information.
-Because of that added serialization for UpdateProcessComment.

 ## In version 1.3.0